- Curry Duo Recognized as Massachusetts Nurse of the Year Finalists

 The non-denominational James P. O'Toole Chapel is tucked away in a quiet space on the second floor.
 The frosted glass panels allow plenty of natural light into the space, while still maintaining the room's privacy.
 When the chapel is not being used for organized worship services, it is available for the Curry community to use for individual prayer, reflection or meditation.

 The Shelley Hoon Keith Quiet Study Lounge, located on the second floor, has a beautiful view of Westhaver Park.
 There are work tables and comfortable chairs for students to use for individual study.
-The walls of the lounge display artwork done by students in the Fine Arts department.
+The walls of the lounge display artwork done by students and faculty in the Fine Arts department as well as professional artists from New England and beyond.

 Café and Fireplace Lounge